Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Pyrotechnics in Florence| ©Kevin Stephenson

-Spring is undoubtedly the best season to visit Rome and other must-see cities in Italy.
-Therefore, if you have time and you are going to be at least a week in the Italian capital in April, I recommend that you save a day of your vacation to get lost in Florence, the seductive city of the Renaissance.
-In this article I detail how to get from Rome to Florence.
-You won't regret it!
+Spring is the best season to visit Rome and other must-see cities in Italy.
+So, if you have time and are going to spend at least a week in the Italian capital in April, I recommend that you save one day of your vacation to book a trip to Florence.

-The ideal is to coincide your trip to this cradle of art with Easter Sunday, when the feast of the Scoppio del carro (in English, the "explosion of the cart") takes place, a centuries-old tradition that has been celebrated since the eleventh century and is held in honor of Pazzini de Pazi who dedicated himself to keep the fire burning on a holy Saturday.
+Ideally, time your trip to this cradle of art to coincide with Easter Sunday, when the Scoppio del carro festival takes place.
+It is a tradition that has been celebrated since the 11th century in honor of Pazzini de Pazi, who dedicated himself to keeping the fire burning on a holy Saturday.

-On Easter morning there is a traditional parade with a cart pulled by a pair of white oxen with garlands, the "Brindellone", which departs from Piazza del Prado escorted by soldiers and musicians until it reaches Piazza Duomo, where the fireworks on the wagon are lit, representing the sacred fire.
+On Easter morning there is a traditional parade with a cart pulled by a pair of white oxen with garlands that leaves from Piazza del Prado escorted by soldiers and musicians until it reaches Piazza Duomo, where the fireworks on the wagon are lit, representing the sacred fire.

 Book an excursion to Florence and Pisa